Harry-Hopkinson/markdown-editor/README.md

 To do this, using the [electron-builder]:

--   In npm script `compile`: This script is configured to compile the application as quickly as possible.
+- In yarn script `compile`: This script is configured to compile the application as quickly as possible.
 It is not ready for distribution, is compiled only for the current platform and is used for debugging.
 - In GitHub Action: The application is compiled for any platform and ready-to-distribute files are automatically added to the draft GitHub release.

 ### Working with dependencies